 Focus on Branding

-Planning and executing a Black Friday strategy requires your attention right now.
+Planning and executing a Black Friday strategy requires some prior planning but can be successful when done right.
 With a focus on customer needs and shifting sales models for holiday shopping, you can create promotions that will not only improve sales on Black Friday but keep consumers coming back to your brand throughout the year.